mathnabit/livestream-antmedia/README.md

 - Add user authentication and authorization for secure meeting management.
 - Implement WebSockets for real-time updates to enhance user experience.
 - Implement dynamic JWT management, including short-lived access tokens and refresh tokens, for enhanced security and scalability.
 - Add more meetings management features.
+- Expand Tests by adding  Features, Integration and Automated tests.

 ## License

-Any work or source code produced as part of this project, including but not limited to modifications, enhancements, or derivative works, is the sole property of شركة التحول التقني (Tech Trans).
+Any work or source code produced as part of this project is the sole property of شركة التحول التقني (Tech Trans).